VerdantPanda/cis-3990-topic-of-your-choice/README.md

 # cis-3990-topic-of-your-choice

-Technology: I am going to teach myself about React JS.
+Technology: I am going to teach myself about React JS state management and component reusability.

-Rationale: For my TODO list app, two core aims that I have are to make the design responsive as people change window size, and that I want it to have really good aesthetics.
-Bootstrap will help me do both of these things.
+Rationale: For my tic tac toe app the main goals of the tutorial are to learn about state management and component reusability in React JS.
+Component reusability allows you to write a single unction component once and reuse it an unlimited amount of times.
+State management allows you to associate data with an individual component.

 Tutorial: https://react.dev/learn/tutorial-tic-tac-toe

-Video of my result: <link to video>
+Video of my result: https://youtu.be/FYAkQ1rklV8